 Want to find out if CBD is legal in Pennsylvania?
 This article contains everything you need to know about the current hemp and CBD laws and regulations in the state.

 Pennsylvania, along with Wisconsin, was one of the most major hemp growers all the way until after World War II.
-Soon after, the manufacture of hemp was regulated.
-As a result, cultivation was completely prohibited.
 However, this was only until the Farm Act of 2018 passed and it was once again decriminalized.
 Industrial hemp is a versatile plant and people have been cultivating it for thousands of years.
 It was useful as a source of fiber and food, and extensively employed during wartime shortages.

 For many, the deregulation of hemp and hemp-extracted products was a momentous occasion.
-This was good especially for those who rely on cannabinoids, better known as CBD.
+Consequently, this was good especially for those who rely on cannabinoids, better known as CBD.
 It helped them cope with physical and mental chronic conditions.
-After federal deregulation, hemp has started growing industrially in Pennsylvania.
+After national deregulation, hemp has started growing industrially in Pennsylvania.
 Residents were able to buy, sell, and distribute it all across the state.

 During the 2018 season, the first growth period of legal operation, over thirty three permit holders grew a sum of fifty acres of industrial hemp.
 The state allows cross-border sales of hemp extracts into other states, barring any with even a slight concentration of THC.
 However, this restriction prevents local growers from specifically marketing CBD to other states.